DFDLSchemas/envelope-payload/README.md

 This is an _assembly schema_ which glues together several _component schemas_.

-These are a tcp message header schema, a second header schema, mil-std-2045, and a payload schema, PCAP.
+These components are a tcp message header schema (tcpMessage), a second header schema (mil-std-2045), and a payload schema(PCAP).

-This idiom, where an envelope or header is used in conjunction with a payload, and the two are defined separately, illustrates how they can be mixed and matched, and reused without copying and modifying either of them.
+This idiom, where an envelope or header is used in conjunction with a payload, yet the two are defined separately, illustrates how they can be mixed and matched, and reused without copying and modifying either of them.
+This provides a useful example of what we call DFDL _schema composition_ where an _assembly_ _schema_ is built up from other _component schemas_.

-The component schemas are defined and testable in isolation separately.
+The component schemas are defined and testable in isolation.

-This schema includes tests of the three when combined.
+This schema includes tests of the schemas when assembled together.

-An additional wrinkle is that the PCAP DFDL schema uses yet another component schema, ethernetIP.dfdl.xsd, so the PCAP schema it both itself an assembly schema, and a component for this schema.
+An additional wrinkle is that the PCAP DFDL schema uses yet another component schema (ethernetIP), so the PCAP schema is both itself an assembly schema (which assembles PCAP file structure with ethernetIP as the schema for the captured packets in the file), and is also a component for this envelope-payload schema.

 Furthermore, the ethernetIP schema defines and uses a Daffodil _layer plugin_ to compute the IPv4 packet checksum.
 This requires that the jar file containing that layer plugin code class files is on the classpath.

 ## Using this DFDL Schema at the Daffodil Command Line Interface(CLI)